crytocorner/hello-world/README.md

  # hello-world
-salam
+Hello
-i really like coding. i am turing 40 and really excited...
+i really like to learn coding.